-Each bot group in a scenario has its own configuration for what script the bots should run, the gradual pattern in which the bots should arrive and leave, how many iterations the bots should repeat the script, what region or engine the bots should run in, and so on.
+Each bot group in a scenario has its own configuration for what script the bots should run, the ramp pattern in which the bots should arrive and leave, how many iterations the bots should repeat the script, what region or engine the bots should run in, and so on.

 A dataset contains a table of unique values for each bot to use when executing a script.

 For example, if you are load testing a login page, you could create a dataset full of usernames and passwords, and make each bot pull unique account details from the dataset.